Airline ends trans-Atlantic routes due to 737 Max grounding

-NEW YORK — Norwegian Air says it’s ending trans-Atlantic service between Ireland and three U.S. and Canadian airports because the grounding of Boeing 737 Max aircraft has made the routes “no longer commercially viable.”
+NEW YORK — Norwegian Air says it’s ending trans-Atlantic service between Ireland and three U.S. and Canadian airports because the grounding of Boeing 737 Max aircraft makes the routes “no longer commercially viable.”

 The Oslo-based carrier announced Tuesday its last flights to Ireland from Stewart Airport in New York’s Hudson Valley and T.F.
 Green Airport in Providence, Rhode Island, would be on Sept.
 14. Its last flight to Ireland from Hamilton, Ontario, will depart on Sept.
 13.